solliancenet/microsoft-postgresql-developer-guide/05_AI/05_03_Exploring_LLMS.md

 A vector is a mathematical concept used in linear algebra and geometry to represent quantities that have both magnitude and direction.
 In the context of machine learning, vectors are often used to represent data points or features.
 Some key vector attributes and operations include:

 - Dimension: The dimension of a vector is the number of elements that it contains.
 In the example above, vector1 and vector2 are both two-dimensional since they each have two elements.
-You can only visualize vectors with three dimensions or less, but generally, vectors can have any number of dimensions.
+You can only visualize vectors with three dimensions or less, but, vectors can have any number of dimensions.
 In fact, as you'll see later, vectors that encode words and text tend to have hundreds or thousands of dimensions.

 - Magnitude: The magnitude of a vector is a non-negative number that represents the vector's size or length.
 You can also refer to the magnitude of a vector as the norm, and you can denote it with ||v|| or |v|.
 There are many different definitions of magnitude or norm, but the most common is the Euclidean norm or 2-norm.
 You'll learn how to compute this later.